 Here again the Nordic regions have an additional benefit.
 For example, Norway is a net exporter of 100% renewable and sustainable energy there are neither supply nor political issues to connecting high-load facilities to the grid.
 All Nordic governments have committed significant budgets over the past years to ensure both the supply and distribution of power is robust.
 As a result, the region has some of the lowest incidents of power outages globally.

-Expertise at all levels, from designing, to negotiating with local authorities, to site construction is essential in data centre construction.
-DigiPlex has not only been designing and building data centres for almost two decades, but we have always utilised local talent and workers.
+Expertise at all levels, from designing, to negotiating with local authorities, to site construction is essential in data center construction.
+DigiPlex has not only been designing and building data centers for almost two decades, but we have always utilised local talent and workers.
 This supports the local economy and has created a highly experienced workforce which can be deployed quickly to meet requirements.

 As a local player with long-held trusted relationships and reputation, we are familiar with local rules and regulations and efficient in gaining the necessary approvals, permits and permissions.

 Finally, no two customers are the same.
 Job number one is always to listen and to co-develop a solution that really delivers on the customer’s needs.
 This drives our innovation.
 We work as part of a collaborative ecosystem with partners to bring the most up-to-date, technically advanced solutions to every customer’s requirements.